 - Fuel switching.
 This is the substitution of one form of fuel for another.
 Natural gas is a possible alternative to oil in the event of an oil disruption, particularly in those power generators capable of operation using either fuel.

 - Surge production.
 This is the rapid activation (within 30 days) of spare crude oil production capacity to increase oil supply.

 - Fuel specifications, such as environmental or quality standards, can be temporarily relaxed by governments to increase flexibility of supply.

 How does the IEA help countries prepare for major supply disruptions?

-Every two years the IEA conducts two different types of Emergency Response Exercises, in order to help countries practice, test, and review emergency response policies and procedures.
+Every two years the IEA conducts two different types of Emergency Response Exercises to help countries practice, test and review emergency response policies and procedures: